 The most common grading system used in defining the severity of capsular contracture is the Baker Grading System.
 According to this classification, all women who have breast implants can be classified into 4 outcomes following breast augmentation:

-- Baker Grade I – Soft breast with a natural look.
+- Baker Grade I – Soft breasts with a natural look.

 - Baker Grade II – Mild breast firmness with a natural appearance.